microbecode/zk-agecheck/README.md

 1. User performs steps required by the provider.
 In this project the steps are uploading your mock ID to the provider.
 The mock ID is a .txt file.
 The file should contain only the user's age and nothing else.
 (You can, for example, just save a file with text "50" in it and submit this).
 1. The KYC provider extracts the age information from the submitted document, creates a JSON message of it and signs it with their private key.
 The signed message is sent back to the user's browser, out of the iframe.
 1. The user's browser forwards this message to a Mina ZkProgram.
 The ZkProgram verifies that the signature is valid and provides a proof for it.
-1. The user can then submit this proof for the website for verification.
+1. The user can then submit this proof for the restricted website for verification.
-1. The website verifies this proof against the claimed age.
-If the proof verifies the age, the website forward the user to the main website.
+1. If the proof is valid, the user is displayed the restricted website

 ## Example deployment